Ultimate 2 to 4-week itineraries for the Yucatan Peninsula

 What to do in Merida

 From there, head to the Parque Santa Lucia then the Parque de Santa Ana.
-Both are great places at night, to eat and watch some traditional Maya dances.
+Both are great places at night, with some of the best restaurants in Merida and traditional Maya dance performances.
 Then stroll around the Paseo de Montejo, said to resemble the Champs Elysées in Paris.
 There are two House-Museums you can visit on the avenue.

 If you’re interested in the Maya culture, you can visit the Gran Museo del Mundo Maya in the northern part of the city (you can take an Uber to it).